+Therefore, except Prohibited Conduct

-The State of Connecticut adopts a statewide zero tolerance policy for workplace violence.
-Therefore, except as may be required as a condition of employment---
+Except as may be required as a condition of employment---:

-- No employee shall bring into any state worksite any weapon or dangerous instrument as defined herein. - No employee shall use, attempt to use, or threaten to use any such weapon or dangerous instrument in a state worksite. - No employee shall threaten to cause death or physical injury to any individual in a state worksite.
+No employee shall bring into any state worksite any weapon or dangerous instrument as defined herein.

+No employee shall use, attempt to use, or threaten to use any such weapon or dangerous instrument in a state worksite.

+No employee shall cause or threaten to cause death or physical injury to any individual in a state worksite.